2

 Inclusions

-• 8 nights twin share accommodation in hotels, B&Bs and inns with ensuite or private bathrooms where available
+• 8 nights twin share accommodation in hotels, B&Bs and inns with ensuite or private bathrooms where available (room in Henley is room only basis)

 • Luggage transfers between accommodations